ryanbinns/ttwatch/tt_bluetooth.md

 ## File 0x00020001

-Partially decoded structure of this file: it appears to encode the UTC date of the last update to the QuickFixGPS file.
+Partially decoded structure of this file: it appears to encode the UTC date of the last update to the GPSQuickFix file.
 Sending the GLONASS version of the update rather than the GPS version does not appear to affect anything other than the timestamp.

-Perhaps this can be used to avoid re-updating the QFG file unnecessarily on every connection... but I'm not really sure how to determine when the QFG file *expires*.
+Perhaps this can be used to avoid re-updating the GQF file unnecessarily on every connection... but I'm not really sure how to determine when the GQF file *expires*.

     00: 03 00 (possibly the expiration of the ephemeris file in days?)

     Aha!
-This one seems to be the date when the QFG was last UPDATED:
+This one seems to be the date when the GQF was last UPDATED:
       02: 07 df = 2015 (int16_be)
       04: 08 = month 8